jorgequirozh/DigitoVerificador/privacy-policy.md

 ## Introduction

-This Privacy Policy outlines how **Dígito Verificador RUT (Chile)** app operates and addresses user privacy.
+This Privacy Policy outlines how **Dígito Verificador RUT Chileno** app operates and addresses user privacy.
 We respect your privacy while using our application and are committed to protecting any information you may provide while using our application.

 ## Data Collection and Usage

-We want to assure you that Dígito Verificador RUT (Chile) app does not collect, access, use, or share any personal or sensitive user data.
+We want to assure you that Dígito Verificador RUT Chileno app does not collect, access, use, or share any personal or sensitive user data.
 The app is completely open-source and does not require an internet connection to function.
 As such, there is no data collection whatsoever.

 ## Data Handling